 The quality and character of many older neighborhoods and commercial areas should be improved.
-For these older areas, revitalization and community improvement and preservation efforts may include renovations, repurposing of existing structures, marketing and promotional activities, changes in transportation modes, and urban design measures of beautification, buffering, lighting and traffic improvements.
-Publicly-funded capital programs should be discrete, finite and prioritized.
+For these older areas, revitalization and community improvement and preservation efforts may include renovations, marketing and promotional activities, changes in transportation modes, and urban design measures of beautification, buffering, lighting and traffic improvements.
+Publiclyfunded capital programs should be discrete, finite and prioritized.
 Incentive-based strategies which facilitate comprehensive community reinvestment should be encouraged.